bacnet-stack/bacnet-stack/apps/router-mstp/readme.txt

 =========================

 The Simple Router demo connects one BACnet/IP and one BACnet MS/TP network.
-It also includes a BBMD so that Foreign Device Registration can be used to tunnel local command line demos to BACnet/IP and BACnet MS/TP networks.
+The router demo also includes a BBMD so that Foreign Device Registration can be used to tunnel local command line demos to BACnet/IP and BACnet MS/TP networks.

 Configuration
 =============